-When I made our Fort Bragg Bucket List 3 years ago, I immediately added a visit to the old Lucky Strike factory to it.
+When I made our Fort Liberty Bucket List 3 years ago, I immediately added a visit to the old Lucky Strike factory.

-I had seen some pretty cool pictures of it on Instagram and knew that it was something I wanted to see during our time here in North Carolina.
+I had seen some pretty cool pictures of it on Instagram and knew it was somewhere I wanted to visit during our time in North Carolina.

-However, life happened and we didn’t make time to travel to Durham until this month.
-We weren’t able to do some of the things or see some of the places that are now located at the American Tobacco Campus due to Covid restrictions.
-Also, all of the water features were turned off and dry (disappointing as they make really cool pictures).
+We weren’t able to do some of the things or see some of the places that are now located at the American Tobacco Campus due to COVID restrictions.
+Also, all of the water features were turned off and dry (disappointing as they make cool pictures).

 What is the American Tobacco Campus?

-The American Tobacco Campus is an complex of old tobacco factory buildings and warehouses and a national historic district in Durham, North Carolina.
+The American Tobacco Campus is a complex of old tobacco factory buildings and warehouses that has become a national historic district in Durham, North Carolina.

-The American Tobacco Company was once the largest manufacturers of cigarettes in the United States.
-After it closed down, the buildings sat empty for years.
+The American Tobacco Company was once the largest manufacturer of cigarettes in the United States.
+After it closed down, these buildings sat empty for years.

 As a plan to redevelop downtown Durham, another company bought the buildings and turned them into commercial properties fit for stores, restaurants, and offices.